Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019 to 2020

 - costs associated with the implementation of extending provincial initiatives or programs into First Nations schools

-- travel and accommodations within Canada related to tripartite partnership advancement (mileage and per diem travel expenses cannot exceed those contained in the Treasury Board of Canada Secretariat's Travel Directive)
+- travel and accommodations within Canada related to tripartite partnership advancement (mileage and daily travel expenses cannot exceed those contained in the Treasury Board of Canada Secretariat's Travel Directive)

 - IT services, purchase of hardware or software, license fees, repairs, and maintenance